This article may contain affiliate links.

 11. Dolmabahce Palace

-The surrounding gardens are also ideal for strolling with views of the Bosphorus.
-If you have time, make sure to include this visit in your trip to Istanbul.
-On this page you can book skip-the-line tickets or use the Istanbul Pass.
+The surrounding gardens are ideal for a peaceful stroll, with a gorgeous views of the Bosphorus.
+If you have the chance, don’t miss adding this to your Istanbul itinerary.
+You can book a skip-the-line ticket on this page or use the Istanbul Pass.

-I also recommend taking the opportunity to see the outside of the Greek Orthodox Church of the Virgin Mary and enter the Church of St. Stephen of the Bulgarians, an architectural gem that mixes Byzantine and Ottoman styles.
+I also recommend checking out the exterior of the Greek Orthodox Church of the Virgin Mary, and make time to visit the Bulgarian St. Stephen Church—its unique architecture is a beautiful blend of Byzantine and Ottoman styles.

-Also, this is the best area to stay in istanbul if you want to be within walking distance of the nightlife area.
+Karaköy is also a fantastic choice for nightlife, making it one of the best area to stay in istanbul if you want to be at the center of the action.

 14. Visit a Hammam

-I recommend you go to Cagaloglu Hamamı, which you can book at that link and has a very good service at a competitive price.
+I recommend Cagaloglu Hamamı, which you can book through this link.
+They offer great service at competitive prices.

-Please note that traditional hammams in Istanbul have separate areas for men and women.
+Just keep in mind that traditional hammams have separate areas for men and women.

 15. Basilica Cistern